 — #NBAAllStar (@NBAAllStar) March 3, 2021

 The Taco Bell® Skills Challenge is a three-round competition with a single-elimination tournament format.
 Two players will compete simultaneously on an identical course and the winner of each headto-head matchup will advance to the next round.
 Two of the six participants, as chosen by the NBA, will receive a bye in the first round and automatically advance to the second round.
-First-round matchups will be announced at a later date.
 Click here for a complete explanation of the rules.

 Taco Bell Skill Challenge Winners

 - 2004 – Baron Davis, New Orleans